Phuker/multi-tldr/Readme.md

 - make this program simple but powerful, and easy to understand and control.
 - do the version control, yeah, use `git`.
 - easily maintain private repos.

+**Q: How to auto update tldr pages?**

+A: This program will neither update tldr pages when loop up a command, nor create a daemon or service to update tldr pages periodically.
+Updating is totally up to you.
+You can run `tldr --update` manually at any time you want, or use `crontab`, Windows `Task Scheduler` or any tool else to automatically update.

 ## Contributing